mattacton/origins-smp/README.md

 # origins-smp
-Base configuration for the kiddos origins amp server
+Base configuration for the kiddos origins smp server